msivadasan/gsearchapi/README.md

 ### Use of Cache

-To avoid repeated calls with the same keyword and page number, we use python's inbuilt caching functionality lru_cache, so that the function serachdata runs only for unique calls.
+To avoid repeated calls with the same keyword and page number, we use python's inbuilt caching functionality lru_cache, so that the function searchdata runs only for unique calls.
 To see cache info:
 * print(x0.searchdata.cache_info())

 To clear the cache: